 \section{Acknowledgments}

-The authors are grateful to Sebastian Schlei{\ss}inger for suggesting Theorem \ref{thm:continuity_hcapacity} and a crucial idea of the proof.
+The authors are grateful to Sebastian Schlei{\ss}inger for many fruitful discussions, including suggestions on Theorem \ref{thm:continuity_hcapacity}.
+Also, the authors are greatly indebted to the anonymous referee for the careful reading and valuable suggestions; in fact, the referee encouraged us to generalize the results under no second moment assumption, suggested the use of Harnack's inequality, which is adopted in Appendix~\ref{app:GHP}, and pointed out the lack of some references.
 This work is supported by JSPS KAKENHI Grant Numbers 18H01115, 19K14546, 20H01807, 20K03632, 22K20341, 23K25775, 24K16935, and JSPS Open Partnership Joint Research Projects grant no.~JPJSBP120209921.